Bluford Shops products are not intended for children under 14.

 New Caboose runs coming to HO and N scales in 2017.

-Now in Production.
-Delivery expected in early autumn of 2017.
+Now in transit.
+Delivery expected in November.

 Bluford Shops is proud to announce our first new Caboose runs in HO and N scales since 2015.
 These cabooses are ready to run.
 The inclusion and position of details varies with the road name to better capture the appearance of the prototype.
 N scale cabooses feature plastic bodies and details with etched brass and wire details, knuckle couplers and Fox Valley Models metal wheels.
 HO scale cabooses have plastic bodies with wire grab irons and cut levers, metal wheels and Kadee couplers.
 MSRP: N scale: $37.95; HO Scale: $49.95.